 Their door-to-door antics are truly a joy to behold but the real hidden treasure lies in a deliciously dark and mean-spirited ending that reinforces my belief that children be seen, not heard, and riddled with bullets as we fade to black for the purpose of guilt-free cinematic pleasure.

-2011 horror comedy anthology, Chillerama, pays affectionate homage to the drive-in movies of yesteryear and my choice here isn’t based on personal preference, so much as my need to celebrate the 1950s as, without E.C.
+2011 horror comedy anthology, Chillerama, pays affectionate homage to the drive-in movies of yesteryear and my choice here isn’t based on personal preference, so much as my need to celebrate the fifties as, without E.C.
 Comics, we’d never have had Creepshow.
 Adam Rifkin’s Wadzilla riffed affectionately on the monster movies of old and the creature in this feature was a spunky one for damn sure.

-Desperate to snag himself the woman of his dreams but hamstrung by a woefully low-sperm count, loveable sap Miles Munson (Rifkin himself) pays a visit to his local physician, Dr. Weems (Ray Wise), who suggests a new treatment to top up his numbers.
+Desperate to snag himself the woman of his dreams but hamstrung by a woefully low-sperm count, lovable sap Miles Munson (Rifkin himself) pays a visit to his local physician, Dr. Weems (Ray Wise), who suggests a new treatment to top up his numbers.
 Nothing ventured, the equivalent in gain right?
 The odd random case of “classic vein twist” (shooting testicular discomfort) is one thing, but sooner or later it’s statistically unlikely for Miles not to shoot off a few rounds and, the thing about sperms, is that they’re only programmed to head in one direction.
-You guessed it, it’s off to the nearest babymaking compound post-haste for our dainty little wriggler.
+You guessed it, it’s off to the nearest baby making compound post-haste for our dainty little wriggler.

 Isn’t that just adorable.
-Our iddy-biddy tadpole has found itself some place warm and cosy to burrow and, while Dr. Weems may well have some vaginal reconstructive surgery on his busy caseload once our toothy newt finds whatever it’s searching for, at least the little fella has a wag in his tail.
+Our iddy-biddy tadpole has found itself some place warm and cozy to burrow and, while Dr. Weems may well have some vaginal reconstructive surgery on his busy caseload once our toothy newt finds whatever it’s searching for, at least the little fella has a wag in his tail.
 That said, there comes a time in every boy’s life when he must become a man, and with that, we bid adieu to Wadzuki and a “top o’ the mornin’ to you” to the irrepressible Wadzilla.
 Mercy me, they grow up fast don’t they?

 Fret not citizens of New York as mankind still has one hope of contraception and her name is the Statue of Liberty.
 You think the old girl doesn’t grow tired of holding that poxy torch above her head?
 Is she not permitted the tender touch of another from time to time after putting in such a long shift?
 Could this be Wadzilla’s own special way of standing up for patriotism?
 Does that star-spangled banner yet wave?
 Most critically, is this not the land of the brave?
 Go on son, just a quick in-and-out before she realizes Donald Trump got elected and wades off into the sunset.